sthiede/Comparative_Genomics/day1_morning/README.md

 fastq_screen --subset 1000 --force --outdir ./ --aligner bowtie2 fastq_screen.fastq.gz

-Note: We will screen only a subset of fastq reads against reference databases.
-To screen all the reads, change the subset argument to --subset 0 but takes a long time to finish. (searching sequences against human or mouse genome is a time consuming step)
+#Note: We will screen only a subset of fastq reads against reference databases.
+To screen all the reads, change this argument to --subset 0 but will take long time to finish. (searching sequences against human or mouse genome is a time consuming step)

 ```